 Example explanation of topic choice:

 Imperial Japan’s decision to surrender at the end of World War II seemed like a historical anomaly based upon what we learned in class about the Japanese ideologies behind bushido and the samurai.
-I wanted to know to what degree the atomic bombs had upon the ultimate decision to surrender.
+I wanted to know to what degree the atomic bombs had an influence upon the ultimate decision to surrender.
 I specifically want to know what the Japanese primary sources said at the time of the events to see their perspective.
-In particular, want to know if Emperor Hirohito left any documents that explain his decisions.
+In particular, want to know if Emperor Hirohito left any documents that explained his decisions.

 You need to explain the steps that helped you to create your Key Inquiry Question and Sub-Questions.
-Remember that these questions should be constantly be refined to include specific historical terms and information that you found during your background research.
+Remember that these questions should constantly be refined to include specific historical terms and information that you found during your background research.
 Explain to your teacher why you have included specific information in your research questions.

 Useful sentence starters for explaining research questions: